-Get to know: Akriti Sharma, GDI Fellow (Perth Branch)
+Get to know: Akriti Sharma, GDI Fellow (Sydney Branch)

 1. Tell us a little about your background.
 Where did you grow up and what did you want to do when you grew up?